hturnbull93/hturnbull93/README.md

 Illustrate the skills using stories/examples.
 -->

+### Team Focussed

+I have often worked as a part of a team for various professional and personal projects.
+I make sure each member's contributions are heard and that all members take part in making decisions.

 ### Time Management

 During my time as a freelance web designer I often worked on several projects simultaneously.
 I manage my time effectively, focussing on tasks of high importance and urgency first.